The symmetric Square of the Theta Divisor in Genus 4: Equivalence of conjectures and

 \section{Equivalence of conjectures~\ref{conj:thetasquare} and \ref{conj:thetagroup}}

-In this section we supply the proof of our earlier statement that for any~$g$ conjectures~\ref{conj:thetasquare} and~\ref{conj:thetagroup} are equivalent.
+In this section we prove our earlier statement that the conjectures~\ref{conj:thetasquare} and~\ref{conj:thetagroup} are equivalent for any~$g$.
 Again let $k=\Qbar_l$ or $k=\bbC$.
-Let $G$ be a reductive group over $k$ and $H\hookrightarrow G$ a closed subgroup of finite index.
-For a representation $U$ of $G$, denote by $R^G_H(U)$ the restriction of $U$ to $H$.
-Similarly, for a representation $V$ of $H$, let $I_H^G$ be the induced representation of $G$.
+Let $G$ be a reductive group over $k$ and let $H\hookrightarrow G$ be a closed subgroup of finite index.
+For a representation $U$ of $G$ we will denote by $R^G_H(U)$ the restriction of $U$ to $H$.
+Similarly, for a representation~$V$ of~$H$, let $I_H^G$ denote the induced representation of $G$.
 One then easily proves the following version of Mackey's lemma.